-- 1. A TLS server profile is assigned to the gRPC application. - gRPC stops sending clear text PDUs because a TLS server profile has been assigned and TLS is not ready to encrypt. - 3.
+- 1. A TLS server profile is assigned to the gRPC application. - 2. gRPC stops sending clear text PDUs because a TLS server profile has been assigned and TLS is not ready to encrypt. - 3.
 The TLS server begins the handshake. - 4.
-Authentication occurs at the TLS layer. - 5.
-The TLS server and TLS client negotiate ciphers.
+Authentication occurs at the TLS layer. - The TLS server and TLS client negotiate ciphers.

-- 7. When negotiations are successfully completed, the handshake finishes and gRPC is notified. - 8.
+- 6. SALTs are negotiated for the symmetric key.
+A SALT is a seed for creating AES encryption keys. - 7.
+When negotiations are successfully completed, the handshake finishes and gRPC is notified. - 8.
 TLS becomes operationally up, and gRPC can resume transmitting PDUs.
 Until TLS becomes operationally up, gRPC PDUs arriving from the client are dropped on ingress.